raphaelalmeidamartins/pixels-art/README.md

 <ol start="10">
   <li>The size of the board should be defined by the user.
     <ul>
       <li>Add an input element to your page that allows the user to define the size of the board from 5 to 50.
-On clicking on the button, it should be generated a board with <strong>N</strong> pixels of width and <strong>N</strong> pixels of height. <strong>N</strong> is the inputted number;</li>
+On clicking the button, it should be generated a board with <strong>N</strong> pixels of width and <strong>N</strong> pixels of height. <strong>N</strong> is the inputted number;</li>
       <li>That means, if the inputted value is 7, on clicking the button, it should be generated a board with 49 pixels (7 pixels of width x 7 pixels of height);</li>
       <li>The input element should have the <code>id</code> <code>board-size</code> and the button should have the <code>id</code> <code>generate-board</code>;</li>
       <li>The input element should only accept numbers higher than zero.
 Use the attributes of the <code>input</code> element for this restriction;</li>